SatDump/SatDump/README.md

 satdump metop_ahrpt baseband metopb.wav products metopb_ahrpt -samplerate 6000000 -baseband_format i16
 ```

-Live processing is now supported (but WIP) on all platform, currently only with AIRSPY support.
-You will have to enable it manually when building with -DBUILD_LIVE=ON.
+Live processing is now supported (but WIP) on all platforms.
+You will have to enable it manually when building from source with -DBUILD_LIVE=ON.
+Supported devices currently include :
+- HackRF Devices
+- Airspy One Devices (Mini, R2 with some temporary caveats)
+- RTL-SDR Devices
+- RTL-TCP
+- ~~SpyServer~~ (Needs to be fixed)

 ### Notes on Falcon-9 Camera processing